zachcp/datalevin/planner.md

 added a few simple query optimizations, it is far from solving the problems.

 To address these problems, we will develop a new query engine with a query planner.
-We will also support a `explain` function for the users to see the query plan.
+We will also support an `explain` function for the users to see the query plan.
 This query planner will leverage some unique properties of EAV stores, take advantage of some new indexing structures, and do concurrent query execution.